notjackw/LearnSolana/Project 1/README.md

     [sender] // signer
   );
 ```
+The Web3.js API provides ```sendAndConfirmTransaction()``` function which does some logic before sending the `Transaction` object to the network.
+The  has 3 responsibilities:
-In this code, we pass the sender's entire keypair because the Web3.js API function generates a digital signature from the private key.
-This digital signature is included in some struct.
+- Signs the transaction.
+In this code we pass the sender's entire keypair because the function generates a digital signature from the private key, then updates a field in the `Transaction` object, which had not been filled out yet.
+- Connects to the specified network.
+Playground automatically set `pg.connection.URL()` with the devnet URL.
+- Serializes your `Transaction` object into a JSON that the validator will understand.
+Sends it over the network, listen on a port for a response, pipe that response into your console.